ctoec/data-visualization/README.md

 #### Pre-production dashboards

 Pre-production dashboards can be edited and reviewed directly before they are published.
 Once the team has determined the dashboard is ready to go live the dashboard itself can be set to published and it can be given a "slug" (name in the URL).
+All draft dashboards should have "DRAFT" in the title.

 #### Production dashboards